zealvurte/SimSimMissionWin/README.md

 # Sim Sim Mission Win
+## Status: Dead
+My expected departure from all things WoW has come before I could make further progress on this.
+I reached the milestone of having verified the spell data for all missions, but not all followers.
+As such, this project will receive no further development from me and is now dead.
+Feel free to learn from it or fork it as a basis for your own similar project.

 ## Introduction
 This an attempt to create a new replacement for the World of Warcraft addon [Venture Plan](https://www.townlong-yak.com/addons/venture-plan), without reuse and distribution of its ARR code.